Engineering at work

 If you have any doubt about the suitability of the module, please speak to an adviser.

-1Volunteering in an enginering-related role may be acceptable – contact us to discuss suitability before registering.
+1Volunteering in an engineering-related role may be acceptable – contact us to discuss suitability before registering.

 What's included